 Item Description Product Browse A browse listing the currently defined Products.
-Product A fill-in for the Product code.
-Product codes can be up to 8 characters long.
-Name A fill-in field for the product description.
-It can be up to 40 characters long.
+Product ID Unique Product ID.
+Name Product description.
+Directory Optional relative directory path that is appended to the Workspace root path.
+Objects in Product Modules belonging to the selected Product will be placed in a subdirectory relative to this directory according to their associated Workspace Module definitions.
 Product Modules A tab folder that displays each Product Module defined for the current product code.

-3.9.2.
+3.11.2.
 Adding a Product